Frequently Asked Questions

 Is there an orientation?

-Prior to departure, all student abroad students will receive a pre-departure orientation packet with information necessary to students before the program start.
+St. Louis-based Webster students are also required to attend a pre-departure orientation session where they will recieve orientation packet with information necessary to students before the program start.

 At the start of the program, each Webster University international campus has developed a thorough on-site orientation to help students acclimate to their new surroundings.
 Students will be introduced to campus policies and procedures, library, local surroundings, and will have the opportunity to open a bank account.
 Students are expected to arrive at their respective campus in time for the orientation and should arrange travel around the recommended arrival dates provided by the Webster University Office of Study Abroad (OSA) in St. Louis.